kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > - (2024/10/11) Updated UI to use icons instead of text for managing needs buttons
 > - (2024/10/12) Renamed StorageService to AuthService for user authentication/login functionality
 > - (2024/10/16) Refactored BasketNeed to have a Need and a quantity instead of a UUID and a quantity
-> - (1014/10/20) Changed editing need in basket quantity to dropdown instead of increment/decrement methods
+> - (2024/10/20) Changed editing need in basket quantity to numerical input instead of increment/decrement methods
+> - (2024/10/20) Needs are not allowed to be added to the basket if they would overflow the maximum available quantity
+> - (2024/10/20) All Needs are auto-sorted by Demand rating in the UI